Kavi1312/Lambda_Serverless_Assignment/README.md

 ----------------------------------------------

-# Assignment: Auto-Tagging EC2 Instances on Launch Using AWS Lambda and Boto3
+Documentation :-   Auto-Tagging EC2 Instances on Launch Using AWS Lambda and Boto3

 ## Objective
 To automate the tagging of EC2 instances as soon as they are launched, ensuring better resource tracking and management.